New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 The water is shallow and the lifeguards are friendly.
 Here you’ll find charcoal grills, picnic tables, and well-kept restrooms and showers.
 Relax in the sand while you work on that tan.
 In our opinion, it’s one of the best NH beaches on a lake.

 You’ll see lots of locals here, as the beach is mostly reserved for residents, their families, and guests.
 As such, you’ll need a beach pass to park here.
+Dogs are not allowed on Albee Beach.

 As an aside, if you happen to love golf, there is an 18-hole championship golf course just a 9-minute drive away, Kingswood Golf Club.

-More Summer Fun in New Hampshire
+More Summer Fun in New Hampshire:

-- Best New Hampshire Water Parks
+- Best Outdoor and Indoor New Hampshire Water Parks

 - Things to Do on Lake Winnipesaukee